What is a dive in football? Players who do it, techniques & punishments | Goal.com

 “Dele is not perfect.
 Nobody is perfect.
 He is a clever boy.
 He is a little bit nasty.
 Football is a creative sport in which you need the talent that grows in a very intelligent person, a very smart brain.
 But the problem today is that, more than this type of situation, I am worried we are going to change the game we know."

-Former Liverpool striker Luis Suarez also has a reputation for going to ground too easily, as well as the likes of Gareth Bale, Sergio Busquets, Didier Drogba, Ashley Young and Radamel Falcao.
+Former Liverpool and current Barcelona striker Luis Suarez also has a reputation for going to ground too easily, as do the likes of Gareth Bale, Sergio Busquets, Didier Drogba, Ashley Young and Radamel Falcao.

 What technique goes into a dive?